mloupe/Mixtape-Template-for-Logic-Pro-X/README.md

 # Other:
 You may want to EQ a wide band cut at 500hz on the beat’s track to leave some space for the vocals.
 I really like to mix with a spectrum analyzer.
 I’ll look at the analyzer of the master track and set the vocals so that frequencies of the vocals fit nicely with the rest of the mix.
-It’s worth learning how to do that.